yiytan92/codesling.io/docs/client.md

 ## Styles

-Every component is accompanied by a `.scss` file which **is** committed into version control.
-The accompanying `.css` file that is compiled from the `.scss` source file **is not** committed into version control.
+Every component is accompanied by a `.css` file which **is** committed into version control.
+The accompanying `.css` file that is compiled from the `.css` source file **is not** committed into version control.
 In a component, be sure to import the `.css` compiled file like so:

 ```diff
 // App.js